Prakash Karat: Political career

 Karat returned to India in 1970 and joined Jawaharlal Nehru University, New Delhi.
 He worked as an aide to A.K.
-Gopalan, the legendary communist leader from Kerala and leader of the CPI(M) group in Parliament from 1971 to 1973, while doing his Ph.D. in JNU.
+Gopalan, the communist leader from Kerala and leader of the CPI(M) group in Parliament from 1971 to 1973, while doing his Ph.D. in JNU.
 Karat was one of the founders of the Students Federation of India (SFI), in Jawaharlal Nehru University.
 He was involved with student politics and was elected the third president of the Jawaharlal Nehru University Students' Union.
 He also became the President of the Students Federation of India between 1974 and 1979.
 During this period his associates included N. Ram, later editor of The Hindu daily, the radical women's activist Mythili Sivaraman and, less closely, P. Chidambaram, who later became India's finance minister.
 He worked underground for one and a half years during the Emergency in India in 1975–76.
 He was arrested twice and spent eight days in prison.

 He was the secretary of the Delhi State Committee of the CPI(M) from 1982 to 1985.
 Karat was elected to the CPI(M) Central Committee in 1985 and became a member of the CPI(M) Politburo in 1992.
 He took over as the CPI(M) general secretary in 2005 at the 18th Congress of the party held in Delhi.
-During his era the Communist Part of India (Marxist) saw a sharp downfall due to his rigid behaviour on party line.
+During his era the Communist Part of India (Marxist) saw a sharp decline in its mass appeal due to his rigid behaviour on party line.
+Karat had purpotedly lobbied the CPI(M) politburo against the prime ministerial candidature of Jyoti Basu in the aftermath of the collapse of the First Vajpayee ministry shortly after the 1996 elections(despite support of the General Secretary Harkishan Singh Surjeet), arguing that it violated the principle of dictatorship of the proletariat, a decision which has been dubbed as a 'historic blunder'.
+Following the 2004 elections, Karat was involved in providing outside support of the CPI(M) to the Indian National Congress led UPA-I government.
+But in 2008 Karat negotiated withdrawal of CPI(M) support from the government due to opposition to the Indo-US Nuclear Deal, motivated largely by his personal dislike for the US and its president George W. Bush.
+This triggerred a no-confidence vote, which the government survived.
+Under Karat's tenure, CPI(M) lost West Bengal in 2011 where it had ruled for 34 unbroken years.
+Karat admitted that the defeat was largely due to the controversy at Singur.

 He was succeeded by Sitaram Yechury in 2015 at the 21st party Congress held in Visakhapatnam.

 After the sudden demise of Sitaram Yechury on 12 September 2024, Karat was chosen as interim coordinator of the Politburo and the Central Committee of CPI(M) on 29 September 2024.